-Before proceeding with formal definitions of regular and non-regular models in the following sections, recall one of the regularity conditions of the Fisher information (and thus the Cram\'{e}r-Rao lower bound) \cite[Sec.~2.5]{LehmannC2006}: \begin{itemize} \item[] The support of $f_{Y|X}$ is common for all $x$, i.e., the set $\{y: f_{Y|X}(y|x) > 0\}$ is independent of $x$. \end{itemize} In this context, a model is called \emph{regular} if it satisfies the above condition as well as others in Sec.~\ref{sec:regular_ceo}, whereas it is \emph{non-regular} if the above does not hold, but conditions in Sec.~\ref{sec:nonregular_ceo} hold.
-Note that these two definitions do not form a disjoint partition; there are examples that are neither regular nor non-regular.
+Before proceeding to formal definitions of regular and non-regular models, recall one of the regularity conditions of the Fisher information (and thus the Cram\'{e}r-Rao lower bound) \cite[Sec.~2.5]{LehmannC2006}:

+\begin{itemize} \item[] The support of $f_{Y|X}$ is common for all $x$, i.e., the set $\{y: f_{Y|X}(y|x) > 0\}$ is independent of $x$. \end{itemize} In this context, a model is called \emph{regular} if it satisfies the above condition as well as others in Sec.~\ref{sec:regular_ceo}, whereas called \emph{non-regular} if the above does not hold, but conditions in Sec.~\ref{sec:nonregular_ceo} hold.
+Note that these two definitions do not form a disjoint partition of the entire model space; some examples are neither regular nor non-regular.